 Treatments for sleep apnea vary depending on the individual and the type of sleep apnea diagnosed.
 In some cases, treatment may be as simple as changing behavioral habits such as weight loss.
 However, other treatments include continuous positive airway pressure (CPAP), oral appliance therapy, surgery, and positional therapy.

-At Progressive Family and Cosmetic Dentistry, Dr. McCoy works in close collaboration with your physician to find the best solution for your case of sleep apnea.
+At Progressive Dentistry, Sleep & Wellness., Dr. McCoy works in close collaboration with your physician to find the best solution for your case of sleep apnea.
 While CPAP is often recommended as the best treatment, some patients are not able to tolerate this treatment.
 In these instances, our Glen Mills dentist can provide you with a custom-made oral appliance for snoring and sleep apnea.

-If you believe you may have sleep apnea, give us a call at Progressive Family and Cosmetic Dentistry and set up a consultation with Dr. McCoy.
+If you believe you may have sleep apnea, give us a call at Progressive Dentistry, Sleep & Wellness. and set up a consultation with Dr. McCoy.
 We’re here to help!
 Call today!